 Creating shifts in other people’s minds is not always an easy task.
 Doing the same for yourself…is a BIGGER CHALLENGE.

 Success and failure have a lot to do with attitude but not the kind of attitude most people think about when they think about achievement.
+The attitude of getting things done and getting them done FIRST everyday, is a nice shift that pays dividends forever.

 BUT if you have to work with other people, then you have to take that same kind of focus and attitude calibration and set it in a different light.